-Procedure.
-Each participant was randomly assigned to one of four different study conditions: a full-attention condition, a divided-attention condition, a familiar-music condition, and an unfamiliar-music condition.
-All of the participants were told that they would be shown a series of word lists, each containing 20 different words, and that each word would be paired with a value ranging from 1 to 10 points, with 2 words per point value in each list.
-Participants were instructed to remember as many of the presented words as possible while also aiming to maximize their score, a sum of the points associated with each subsequently recalled word.
+Procedure-Participants were randomly assigned to one of four different study conditions: a full attention (FA) condition; a divided attention (DA) condition; a familiar music (FM) condition; and an unfamiliar music (UM) condition.
+Participants were told that they would be shown a series of word lists, each containing 20 different words, and that each word would be paired with a value ranging from 1 to 10 points, with two words per point value in each list.
+Participants were instructed to remember as many of the presented words as possible while also achieving a maximal score, a sum of the points associated with each subsequently recalled word.
 They were told that they would be asked to recall the words from each list at the conclusion of its presentation, after which they would be told their score (out of 110 possible points).
-The words were presented at a rate of 3 s per word.
+The words were presented at a rate of 3 seconds per word.

-Participants in the divided-attention condition were further told that a series of digits would be read aloud while they studied and that they were to press the space bar every time they heard a sequence of three odd digits.
-The digits (numbers 1-9) were randomly generated with constraints at a rate of 1 per second: unbeknownst to participants, there were exactly eight instances of three-odd-digit sequences per list, and there was never a sequence of four odd digits in a row, though there could be one or two odd digits in a row (following which the space bar should not have been pressed).
+Participants in the DA condition were further told that a series of digits would also be read aloud while they studied and that they were to press the spacebar every time that they heard a sequence of three odd digits.
+The digits (numbers 1-9) were randomly generated with constraints at a rate of 1 per second: unbeknownst to participants, there were exactly eight instances of three-odd-digit sequences per list and there was never a sequence of four odd digits in a row played, though there could be one or two odd digits in a row (for which the spacebar should not be pressed).

-Participants in the familiar-music and unfamiliar-music conditions were told that background music would be playing while they studied the to-be-remembered words.
+Participants in the FM and UM conditions were told that background music would be playing while they studied the to-be-remembered words.
 It was explained that they did not need to do anything with the music or remember it-it would simply be playing in the background-and that their task was to memorize the items while maximizing their score.
-Each of the songs played for the full 60-s duration of each list presentation.
-At the conclusion of the task, participants were also asked to indicate whether they were familiar or unfamiliar with the songs that were played: All participants in the familiar-music condition reported being familiar with the music, and all participants in the unfamiliar-music condition reported being unfamiliar with the music, consistent with the responses from the pilot study initially used to select the songs.
+Each of the songs played for the full 60-second duration of each list presentation.
+At the conclusion of the task, participants were also asked to indicate whether they were familiar or unfamiliar with the songs that were played: all FM participants reported being familiar with the music, consistent with the pilot responses initially used to select the songs.

-Participants in the replication experiment also completed a modified operation span task (Oswald, McAbee, Redick, & Hambrick, 2015) to determine whether the impact of the digit-detection task or the background music on selectivity would differ as a function of individual differences in working memory capacity (WMC).
-It was thought that participants with greater WMC might be better able to inhibit the distractors during study and so devote more of their attention toward the valuable information.
-There were, however, no evident differences in selectivity as a consequence of individual operation-span scores within or between study conditions, consistent with prior research that has also failed to find differences in selectivity based on WMC in healthy younger adults (Castel, Balota, & McCabe, 2009; Cohen et al., 2014; but see Hayes et al., 2013).
-The results of these analyses are available from the corresponding author.
+Participants in the replication experiment also completed a modified Operation Span (OSpan) task (Oswald, McAbee, Redick, & Hambrick, 2015) to determine whether the impact of the digit detection task or the background music on selectivity would differ as a function of individual differences in working memory capacity (WMC).
+It was thought that participants with greater WMC might be better able to inhibit the distractors during study and so devote more of their attention towards the valuable information.
+There were, however, no evident differences in selectivity as a consequence of individual OSpan scores within or between study conditions, consistent with prior research that has also failed to find differences in selectivity based on WMC in healthy younger adults (Castel, Balota, & McCabe, 2009; Cohen et al., 2014; but see Hayes et al., 2013).
+The results of these analyses are available upon request from the corresponding author.